Haul of Shame: 12 Pickup Trucks You’ll Regret Owning

 1. 2001-2007 Ford Explorer Sport Trac

-The Ford Explorer Sport Trac might attract some attention with its compact design, but it's seriously lacking when it comes to reliability.
-Owners report frequent transmission failures, coolant leaks, and even overheat issues.
-The plastic intake manifold commonly cracks, and the truck's transmission—often leading to service bulletins regarding software updates—has left many owners seeking assistance instead of enjoying their vehicles.
-With parts like the wheel bearings failing after just a few thousand miles, this truck unfortunately takes the lead in our lineup.
+The Ford Explorer Sport Trac looks appealing with its compact style, but it hides significant reliability problems.
+Owners frequently report transmission failures, coolant leaks, and overheating issues.
+The plastic intake manifold often cracks, and software-related service bulletins for the transmission emerged, leaving many drivers frustrated.
+Additionally, parts like wheel bearings tend to fail after just a few thousand miles, making this truck a risky investment.

 2. 2003-2004 Chevy SSR